 example.com TXTv=spf1 include:oktamail.example.com include:spf.protection.outlook.com -all

-- You cannot have more than 10 DNS lookups in your SPF record.
+- You can't have more than 10 DNS lookups in your SPF record.